 I hate what I consider to be ‘pointless music’, like Muzak, Jack Johnson’s songs and Bossanova.
 A nice song like The Girl From Ipanema is the kind of song that should be done once and once only.
 Or perhaps once every thousand years.
 Music to chill by sounds to me like music by people who don’t really mean it.
 As an aside, Astrud Gilberto, the woman who sings The Girl From Ipanema, is an example of a woman who is not good looking but is lovely despite that.
 It’s something about her shy, languid gaze and the way she holds her arms.
 Languid Astrud.

-I like pop with an orchestral arrangement like this reggae song from the 1970s.
-Arranged reggae is more interesting than just plain Reggae, which quickly sounds ‘samey’ to my ears.
-Steel Pulse is one of the few Reggae bands that I like, mainly because I like the singer’s voice and some of their melodies.
-I like a lot of orchestrated pop from the late 1960s and early 1970s like these songs from Love Affair and Marmalade and this more recent song by The Manic Street Preachers.
+I like pop with arranged strings like this reggae song from the 1970s.
+Reggae with strings is more interesting than just plain Reggae, which quickly sounds ‘samey’ to my ears.
+Steel Pulse is one of the few Reggae bands that I like, mainly because I love the singer’s voice and some of their melodies.
+Chant a Psalm and Your House are just terrific.
+Desmond Decker is also great, especially Fu Manchu and It Mek.

 If I had to summarise my musical tastes I would say that most of my favourite songs are a hybrid between pop and Rock.
-They have lovely melodies, clever lyrics and often have an orchestral arrangement with piano as the main instrument.
+They have lovely melodies, clever lyrics and often an orchestral arrangement with piano as the main instrument.
 Most importantly, the singer must have either a good ‘pop voice’ or an appealingly distinctive one.